DylonTan/gophercises/README.md

 ﻿# Gophercises

-All solutions for Gophercises course at https://courses.calhoun.io/courses/cor_gophercises
+All Go solutions for Gophercises course at https://courses.calhoun.io/courses/cor_gophercises